Advisor Andrew Wahlstrom

 Courses in literature, language, composition, logic, and linguistics are directly concerned with the cultivation of these skills.
 In addition, lawyers must be adept at problem-solving and organizing information to support a point of view.
 Courses in political science, economics, American and British history, journalism, philosophy, and business principles will provide you with an opportunity to practice these skills and to gain an understanding of social institutions and values.
 Participating in debating teams hones important skills.

 Students can make appointments to see the Pre-Law adviser from 9:00 am until 4:30 pm, Monday through Friday.
-In addition to advising services, a comprehensive library and resource center is maintained.
-Students can research various law schools, occupational opportunities, legal education in the United States, and peruse study guides on the Law School Admissions Test (LSAT).
-Pre-professional workshops on legal education are conducted throughout the academic year.
+Pre-professional workshops on legal education are conducted throughout the academic year and each November a Law Fair is held with law schools from across the United States.
 Call the Office of Academic Advising at 346-3211 for the time and date of these workshops.

-Students may also call Larry Seno, Director of Admissions, at the University of Oregon School of Law (346-3846) for assistance and educational counseling.
+Students my also call Larry Seno, Director of Admissions, at the University of Oregon School of Law (541-346-3846) for assistance and educational counseling.